backupbrew/switchbrew/SVC.md

 ## svcReadWriteRegister

-Read/write Tegra hardware registers, input address is physical-address.
+Read/write Tegra hardware registers with a hardcoded whitelist.
+Input address is physical-address.

-rw\_mask is 0 for reading and -1 for
+rw\_mask is 0 for reading and -1 for writing.

-writing.
+The whitelist is same for writing as for reading.

 ### Registers